Xbox One Streaming Guide: How to stream on your Xbox

 During the game, all functions can be accessed directly via an overlay on the side of the screen.

-First-time-Installation of the Twitch-App
+First-time-Installation of the Twitch-App Setup your Xbox One

 First, log in to your Twitch account on your PC or smartphone.
 Don’t worry, this process is only necessary once during the first installation of the app, later you can start a Twitch stream from every game with the voice command “Xbox, Broadcast!
 Then launch the Twitch app on your Xbox One and select “Log In”.